 This article focuses on the Sillybeliefs.com section on chemtrails, which is titled ‘Chemtrails – Death From Above?,’ and authored by a person or people who wish/wishes to remain anonymous, which in itself is odd given the ‘Support Science Not Superstition,’ banner.
 A genuinely scientific approach aims for transparency, openness and accountability, not concealment and obfuscation.

 For starters Sillybeliefs.com refers to those who know about chemtrails/ geo-engineering as “chemtrail nutters.”
-This ad hominem attack approach is designed to appeal to one’s feelings or prejudices, rather than one’s intellect and is used repeatedly in the article, which supposedly digs into the issue of chemtrails/ geo-engineering, but barely puts the spade into the ground.
+This ad hominem attack approach is designed to appeal to people’s feelings or prejudices, rather than their intellects and is a tactic used repeatedly in the article, which supposedly digs into the issue of chemtrails/ geo-engineering, but barely puts the spade into the ground.
 For instance, under the heading ‘What evidence is there for chemtrails?’ it erroneously claims: “There are many Internet websites dedicated to alerting the public to the dangers of chemtrails, offering numerous photos and videos of nebulous trails in the sky.
 But of course it’s very easy to take these photos when in most cases chemtrails are indistinguishable from real contrails or real clouds.”

 This statement is easily invalidated.
 At the time of writing there were 16,400,000 entries at Google under the search terms ‘YouTube’ and ‘chemtrails.’ sillybelief sillybeliefs

 Anyone who has reasonable eyesight and prepared to spend fifteen or so minutes examining a sample of videos will see that one can readily disprove the Sillybeliefs.com claim that the trails are “nebulous,” which means ‘hazy, vague or indistinct,’ and “indistinguishable from real contrails or real clouds.”
 Good examples of chemtrails, which are more correctly referred to as ‘aerosol trails,’ can be found at Weatherwars.info.

-Chemtrails linger, sometimes for hours and can spread out to form cloud-like material.
+Aerosol trails linger, sometimes for hours and can spread out to form cloud-like material.
 Condensation trails from jet aircraft normally fade away within a minute.
-Plus, there are other means by which one can distinguish chemtrails from ‘contrails’ or condensation trails, including that a proportion of the chemtrails have undulations at regular intervals along the bottom edge, suggesting that pumps are being used to eject the particulate matter.
-Here are excellent examples of such undulations in photos shot in Stratford, Taranaki in March 2010.
+Plus, there are other means by which one can readily distinguish aerosol trails from ‘contrails’ or condensation trails, including that a proportion of the aerosol trails have undulations at regular intervals along the bottom edge, suggesting that pumps may be being used to eject the particulate matter.
+Here are excellent examples of such undulations in photos that were taken in Stratford, Taranaki in March, 2010.

 Furthermore, some planes have aerosol delivery devices along a large portion of the trailing edge of the wings, making it an impossibility for their wide trails to be mere condensation trails.
-See an example of this here.
-Note also that the trail stops and starts indicating an aerosol delivery device is being turned off and on.
+See an example of this video here.
+Note also that the trail stops and starts, indicating that an aerosol delivery device is being turned off and on.

 The Sillybeliefs.com site misleadingly states: “Swinney (and others) also refer to chemtrails as ‘STRATOSPHERIC AEROSOL GEOENGINEERING’, which give them a real pseudoscientific ring.”
-The truth of the matter is that the term is used by academics and governments, who refer to the injection of particulates into the stratosphere as this.
+The truth of the matter is that the term is used by academics and governments, who refer to the injection of aerosol particulates into the stratosphere as this.
 Note that what people typically refer to as “chemtrails” are sprayed into the troposphere and were referred to as an ‘exotic weapon’ in HR-2977.
 Chemtrails should not be confused with stratospheric aerosol geoengineering as defined by the Royal Society to mitigate global warming with solar radiation management in the stratosphere.

 In addition, while the Sillybeliefs.com site poses the question: “…do chemtrail proponents provide solid evidence that chemtrails aren’t contrails, and that they are made of harmful chemicals rather than water vapour?” it blatantly lies to its readers by claiming: “No, they don’t.”
 An investigation by a KSLA news team in 2008 found substances falling to earth from a high altitude aerosol trail contained high levels of barium (6.8 ppm) and lead (8.2 ppm), in conjunction with trace amounts of other chemicals including arsenic, chromium and cadmium.
 Watch the KSLA news story here.